 - If you apply late to medical school, you already failed the first medical school test.

-- Application is available a month before you can submit.
+- The application is available a month before you can submit.
 Submit early.

-- The game of musical chairs – acceptance on a “rolling admissions” basis
+- The game of musical chairs: acceptances are given on a “rolling admissions” basis.

 Failure to course-correct

-- Take a moment and figure where you are.
+- Take a moment to figure out where you are.

 - Figure out what to do to course-correct to get yourself back on track.

-- Your path to medical school is nowhere near perfect.
+- Your path to medical school doesn’t have to be anywhere near perfect.

 Taking on too much, too soon

-- Your tendency to tackle everything (taking classes, shadowing, volunteering, research, etc.)
+- Premeds have a tendency to take on everything (classes, shadowing, volunteering, research, etc.).

-- Undergrad classes are different from medical school classes
+- Undergrad classes are different from high-school classes.

-- Your #1 Job: Learn how to be a student.
-Figure out the rest afterwards.
+- Your #1 job: Learn how to be a student.
+Figure out your extracurriculars and everything else after that.

-- Don’t worry about shadowing, volunteering, research for now.
+- Don’t worry about shadowing, volunteering, and research for now.

 Not doing the right extracurricular activities

-- No checklist to get into medical school
+- There is no checklist to get into medical school.

-- Understanding what it’s like to be a physician
+- You need to see what it’s like to be a physician.